 Is Crystalized Honey Safe to Eat?

 Crystallization does not mean your honey has gone bad.
-Rather, crystallization is a natural process and almost inevitable if you store honey long enough.
-The good news is that it is easy to dissolve the crystals: just put the jar of honey in a container of warm water and they will dissolve back into the honey.
+Instead, crystallization is a natural process and almost inevitable if you store honey long enough.
+The good news is that it is easy to dissolve the crystals: just put the jar of honey in a container of warm water, and they will dissolve back into the honey.

-The crystals are actually just natural sugars in the honey which have separated from the water in the honey.
-Honeys which have higher amounts of certain sugars will crystalize faster than others.
+The crystals are just natural sugars in the honey that have separated from the water in the honey.
+Honeys that have higher amounts of certain sugars will crystalize faster than others.

-You are also more likely to see crystallization in honey which hasn’t been processed (such as raw honey).
+You are also more likely to see crystallization in honey that hasn’t been processed (such as raw honey).

-These unprocessed honeys contain more pollen and other natural particles from the bees; the sugar crystals bind to them and crystalize.
+These unprocessed honeys contain more pollen and other natural particles from the bees; the sugar crystals bind to them and crystallize.